gunrot/windows-qt-with-gstreamer/README.md

-# How to use Qt in Windows with gstreamer
+# How to use Qt in Windows with gstreamer, especially to display rtsp streams
-This repository contains scripts and documentation to build qtmultimedia support with gstreamer on windows 10 and Visual Studio 2017/19
+This repository contains scripts, simple sample programs and documentation to build qtmultimedia support with gstreamer on windows 10 and Visual Studio 2017/19.
+Additonally a simple test program is provided , which shows an publicly available(at the time of this writing)  rtsp stream inside a qml application.

-Note that I only did this for the 64 bit version of Qt and gstreamer on 64 bitWindows 10.
+Note that I only did this for the 64 bit version of Qt and gstreamer on Windows 10.

 ## Prerequisite